MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-overview.md

 ### 1. Sign in to Dynamics 365 Guides

-Data for all users is automatically stored in the MR Apps Session table (described in more detail below).
+Data for all users is automatically stored in the MR App Session table (described in more detail below).

 ### 2. Author a guide in the PC or HoloLens app